-The Engine Group has agreed to certain customary standstill provisions and other covenants, including, among others, withdrawing their proposed director candidates for election at the 2022 Annual Meeting and to vote in favor of our proposed slate of directors at the 2022 Annual Meeting.
-The terms of the Cooperation Agreement are more fully described in our Current Report on Form 8-K filed with the SEC on August 8, 2022 and the Cooperation Agreement is filed as Exhibit 10.1 to such Form 8-K.
+The Engine Group has agreed to certain customary standstill provisions and other covenants, including, among others, to vote in favor of our proposed slate of directors at the 2023 Annual Meeting.
+The terms of the Amendment and Cooperation Agreement are more fully described in our Current Reports on Form 8-K filed with the SEC on May 26, 2023 and August 8, 2022, and the Amendment and the Cooperation Agreement are filed as Exhibit 10.1 to each such Form 8-K.